onosproject/device-provisioner/README.md

 # Device-provisioner
-The main objective of this project is to provide an SDN application for provisioning of device pipeline config using [P4Runtime][P4Runtime] and [gNMI][gNMI] automatically as the devices in a network get discovered/provisioned using
+The main objective of this project is to provide an SDN application for provisioning of device pipeline config automatically using [P4Runtime][P4Runtime] and [gNMI][gNMI]  as the devices in a network get discovered/provisioned using
 [onos-topo] subsystem.

 ## Architecture
 The application uses [onos-p4-sdk][onos-p4-sdk], [Atomix][Atomix], and [onos-p4-plugins][onos-p4-plugins] to
-implement a reconciliation loop controller that brings the actual state device pipeline config to a desired state for each device where each device is defined as a programmable entity in [onos-topo][onos-topo].
-The following Figure shows the interactions of the app with micro-onos subsystems and P4 programmable devices.
+implement a reconciliation loop controller that brings the actual state device pipeline config to a desired state for each device.
+Each device is defined as a programmable entity in [onos-topo][onos-topo] and provides information about the pipelines for each device.
+The following Figure shows the interactions of the app with micro-onos subsystems and data plane.

 ![design](docs/images/arch.png)